 This is a lesson in collaboration: between two countries, two communities and two esteemed art institutions.
-Combining walking with art, this trail is waymarked with 24 public art installations, created by the eponymous Tobias Rehberger.
-So is it worth walking the Rehberger Weg?
+Combining walking with art, this trail is waymarked with 24 public art installations – 24 stops – created by the eponymous Tobias Rehberger.

-Getting from central Basel to Fondation Beyeler, Riehen
+How to Get from Central Basel to Fondation Beyeler, Riehen

-If you are feeling peckish, I recommend alighting one stop early at Riehen Dorf and having lunch, washed down with a glass of the excellent local Chardonnay at Restaurant Landgasthof.
+If you are feeling hungry, I recommend alighting one stop early at Riehen Dorf and having lunch, washed down with a glass of the excellent local Chardonnay at Restaurant Landgasthof.